All Episodes

 If the nation could learn what you are learning today, we would be a long way toward defeating Obama in November.

-Now I'm not gonna repeat the first hour, and I'm gonna try not to re uh repeat too much of it because you've got it, you heard it.
+Now, I'm not going to repeat the first hour, and I'm going to try not to repeat too much of it because you've got it.

-But I my impulse is to keep saying it and saying it and saying it till everybody understands it.
+But my impulse is to keep saying it and saying it and saying it until everybody understands it.

 But I feel such a compunction here to make sure that nobody leaves this program today not understanding what has happened with Obama today.